-We accept Medicare, Blue Cross/Blue Shield, Tricare, United, and Aetna to name just a few.
-We see medical problems of the eye and eye lid under your medical plan.
+We accept Medicare, Blue Cross/Blue Shield, United Healthcare, Tricare, and Aetna to name just a few.

 Patients are often confused about the differences between medical and vision insurance.

-Medical problems (not glasses or contact lens prescription visits) like red eyes, decreased vision from cataracts, or eye pain are not covered by vision-only plans.
-They are instead covered by your medical insurance ( ie. Medicare, United, etc).
-Follow-up visits are determined by medical necessity- not by once-a-year rules.
-If, during your medical visit, you would like your eyes checked for glasses (refraction) as well, then the cost is only $45 for that additional service.
-Contact lens fitting fees vary by the type of contact lens.
-Call the office for the most current information: (813)779-3338.
+Medical problems (not including visits regarding glasses or contact lens prescription) such as red eyes, decreased vision from cataracts, or eye pain is not covered by vision-only plans.
+They are instead covered by your medical insurance (i.e., Medicare, United, etc.).
+Follow-up visits are determined by medical necessity, not by once-a-year rules.
+If during your medical visit, you would like your eyes checked for glasses (refraction) as well, then the cost is only $45 for that additional service.
+Contact lens fitting fees vary by the type of lens.
+Call the office for the most current information: (813) 538-1500.

 We offer reasonable rates for most uninsured patients.

-We don’t participate with Medicaid (not to be confused with Medicare).
+We also do not participate with Medicaid (not to be confused with Medicare).

 If you have a Medicare Advantage plan, call the office for more information.
 Some may offer you choices, but many behave as HMO’s.